flowcean/flowcean/docs/getting_started/preparation.md

 Most commonly, this is directly in the project folder or a "central" place in your home directory (,e.g., `~/.venvs` or `C:\Users\%USER%\.venvs`).
 Choosing a unique name for the virtual environment can be helpful if you choose the second option.

-But let's assume you want to create the virtual environment in your project folder.
+Let's assume you want to create the virtual environment in your project folder.
 And let's assume we have to create this project folder first:

 ```bash